liquity/dev/docs/sdk/lib-ethers.ethersliquity.transfercollateralgaintotrove.md

 ## Exceptions

 Throws [EthersTransactionFailedError](./lib-ethers.etherstransactionfailederror.md) in case of transaction failure.
+Throws [EthersTransactionCancelledError](./lib-ethers.etherstransactioncancellederror.md) if the transaction is cancelled or replaced.

 ## Remarks